blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hinduism Index.md

 - Hindu Scriptures
-	- Sruti
+	- Sruti (That which is heard)
 		- [[Vedas]]
 			- Samhithas (Mantras and hymns)
 			- Brahmanas (For rituals)
-			- Aranyakas (For forest dwellers)
+			- Aranyakas (Knowledge for forest dwellers)
 			- Upanishads (Spiritual and Philosophical teachings)
 		- Supplementary
 			- Veda Sutras
-				- Dharma Sutras
+				- Dharma Sutras (Manuals of Conduct)
-				- Shrauta Sutras
+				- Shrauta Sutras (Manuals of Rituals)
-				- Griha Sutras
+				- Griha Sutras (Manuals of Household Rites)
 			- Agamas (not sure if they are Sruti)
 				- Tantras
 		- Puranas
 			- 18 Mahapuranas (not sure which ones)
 			- 18 Upapuranas (not sure which ones)
 			- Other Puranas
-	- Smriti
+	- Smriti (Inspired works)
-		- Manu Smriti
+		- Manu Smriti (The Laws of Manu, the first man)
-		- Vishnu Smriti
+		- Vishnu Smriti / Vaishnava Dharma Shastra / Vishnu Sutras (The Laws of Vishnu)
+		- Dharma Shastras (Simplified Explanations of Dharma Sutras)
+		- Later Texts
+			- Poems
+				- Shakuntala by Kalidasa
+				- Kumarasambhava by Kalidasa
+		- Modern Works

 - Vedic Disciplines (Vedangas)
 	- Siksha (Phonetics)